CabooseExia/DSA4264-Problem-2/README.md

 ### 5. Model for Dashboard

-To use the fine-tuned model in the dashboard, please contact `mibs862` to obtain the `fine_tuned_bert_model_3` folder.
-Once you have it, place the folder inside the `dashboard-reddit` directory.
+To use the fine-tuned model in the dashboard, please contact `mibs862` to obtain the `neural_net_threshold_4.pth` and `vectorizer.pkl` files.
+Once you have it, place the files inside the `dashboard-reddit` directory.

 ---